clairefuzzyelephant/clarity-eats/src/blog/koreaDay5.md

     />
 </div>

 We ended up going to a cafe after dinner, called Seoul Coffee (서울커피 익선본점).
 I got a hot Vienna Milk Tea, which ended up looking like a cup of coffee with a scoop of whipped cream on top.
 Extremely aesthetic also, just like the rest of Ikseondong.
-(Pictured below is also another random cafe that looked like a greenhouse)
+(Pictured below is also another random cafe that looked like a greenhouse?!)

 <div>
     <img src="../images/koreaDay5-6/iksundongcafes.jpeg"